andrewjunyoung/symboard_wizard/README.md

 # About

-Symboard (stylized as « Ṡymβoarð ») is a versatile text-based keyboard creator.
+Symboard (stylized as «Ṡymβoarð») is a versatile text-based keyboard creator.
 Symboard has a defined syntax which allows you to create text files which describe the specification for a keyboard layout, and will compile these files to automatically create a fully functional, UNIX compatible `keylayout` file.